New York - Research In Motion is expanding its distribution of

 slide-out keyboard, 5-megapixel

 camera with LED flash and 720p HD video capture.

-OS 7 specs
+OS 7 specs include a

 Liquid Graphics touchscreen on touchscreen-equipped models to deliver fast